bbulkow/FastLED-idf/README.md

 The FastLED ESP32 RMT use has two modes: one which uses the "driver", and one which doesn't, and claims to be more efficient due to when it's converting between LED RGB and not.
+I have not tested whether using the ESP driver works.

 Whether you can use the "direct" mode or not depends on whether you have other users of the RMT driver within ESP-IDF.

 Essentially, if you have the Driver turned on, you shouldn't use the direct mode, and if you want to use the direct mode, you should turn off the driver.

-I have not yet validated if this library correctly uses RMT.

 No extra commands in `menuconfig` seem necessary.